centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 max_check_attempts           This directive is used to define the number of times that Centreon Engine will retry the service check command if it
                              returns any state other than an OK state.
-Setting this value to 1 will cause Centreon Engine to generate an alert without retrying the service check again. check_interval               This directive is used to define the number of "time units" to wait before scheduling the next "regular" check of the service.
+Setting this value to 1 will cause Centreon Engine to generate an alert without retrying the service check again. check_interval               This directive is used to define the amount of time to wait before scheduling the next "regular" check of the service.
                              "Regular" checks are those that occur when the service is in an OK state or when the service is in a non-OK state, but has already been rechecked max_check_attempts number of times.
-Unless you've changed the
-                             :ref:`interval_length <main_cfg_opt_timing_interval_length>` directive from the default value of 60, this number will mean minutes.
-More information on this value can be found in the :ref:`check scheduling <scheduling_service_and_host>` documentation. retry_interval               This directive is used to define the number of "time units" to wait before scheduling a re-check of the service.
+The default time unit is the second (if you does not specify any suffix) but some suffixes are known, such as "m" for minutes, "h" for hours and "d" for days. retry_interval               This directive is used to define the amount of time to wait before scheduling a re-check of the service (respects the same format than check_interval above).
 Services are rescheduled at the retry interval when they have changed to a non-OK state.
-Once the service has been retried max_check_attempts times without a change in its status, it will revert to being scheduled at its "normal" rate as defined by the check_interval value.
-Unless you've changed the :ref:`interval_length <main_cfg_opt_timing_interval_length>` directive from the default value of 60, this number will mean minutes.
-More information on this value can be found in the :ref:`check scheduling <scheduling_service_and_host>` documentation. active_checks_enabled        :ref:`* <obj_def_retentionnotes>` This directive is used to determine whether or not active checks of this service are enabled.
+Once the service has been retried max_check_attempts times without a change in its status, it will revert to being scheduled at its "normal" rate as defined by the check_interval value. active_checks_enabled        :ref:`* <obj_def_retentionnotes>` This directive is used to determine whether or not active checks of this service are enabled.
 Values: 0 = disable active service checks, 1 = enable active service checks (default). check_period                 This directive is used to specify the short name of the :ref:`time period <obj_def_timeperiod>` during which active